 In addition, you no longer need food or water.

 You have unlocked hidden secrets in your Alchemist’s Stone.
 As an action, you can use the stone to cause one of the following effects.

 Once you use this feature, you must finish a long rest before you can use it again.

-You can transmute one nonmagical object that you touch with the alchemist’s stone—no larger than a 3-meters cube—into another nonmagical object of similar size and mass and of equal or lesser value.
+You can transmute one nonmagical object that you touch with the alchemist’s stone—no larger than a 3-meter cube—into another nonmagical object of similar size and mass and of equal or lesser value.
 You must spend 10 minutes handling the object to transform it.

 You remove all curses, diseases, and poisons affecting a creature that you touch with the alchemist’s stone.
 The creature also regains all its health.